kxgames/glooey/docs/more_useful_widgets.rst

 Frame --- pretty outlines
 =========================
-The purpose of the frame widget is to put a nice border around another widget.
+The purpose of the `Frame` widget is to put a nice border around another widget.
+It achieves this effect by delegating to two inner classes:
-It achieves this effect by delegating to two inner classes: ``Decoration`` and ``Box``.
+``Decoration`` and ``Box``.

 ``Decoration`` is responsible for drawing the border.
 There's no actual widget called "Decoration", that's just the name of the inner class you have to